 Then you layer the turnips in the box.
 I recommend wooden because they hold up better to the elements, and they don’t attract as many pests to your produce.
-Whatever box you use, you want to make sure that your turnips are not directly touching skin to skin because this will cause rot.
+Whatever box you use, you have to make sure that your turnips are not directly touching skin to skin because this will cause rot.

 5. Process Your Greens

 Once they have been removed, it is time to cook your greens.
 I will put greens in a large stockpot.
-You’ll want to add plenty of water to the stockpot, but don’t be overwhelmed if it feels like your greens are taking over.
+You’ll add plenty of water to the stockpot, but don’t be overwhelmed if it feels like your greens are taking over.
 They will shrink as they cook down.

-Then I let the greens boil for about 10-15 minutes.
+Then let the greens boil for about 10-15 minutes.
 This is called parboiling.
-When they have gone through this boiling process, pour off that water and add fresh.
+When they have gone through this boiling process, pour off that water, and add fresh.
 You do this to take the bitter flavor out of the greens.
 If you don’t like greens, the bitterness is probably why and parboiling will fix it.